Will Creighton cover the spread vs. Iowa? Betting Trends, Record ATS

 - When Creighton put up more than 74.7 points last season, it went 9-5 against the spread and 14-4 overall.

-- The Hawkeyes put up an average of 80.1 points per game last year, 11.7 more points than the 68.4 the Bluejays allowed.
+- The Hawkeyes put up an average of 80.1 points per game last year, 11.7 more points than the 68.4 the Bluejays allowed to opponents.

 - Iowa went 12-7 against the spread and 18-6 overall when it scored more than 68.4 points last season.